 - Transfer the mixture to a piping bag fitted with your choice of tip.
 Set aside until ready to use.

 - Place the macarons in similar-sized pairs.
-Pipe a small dollop of vanilla buttercream onto one of the macaron shells.
+Pipe a small dollop of vanilla buttercream onto one of the macaron shells, and top with the other.
 Press down gently, just until the filling reaches the edges.

 - To decorate the macarons, you can use white chocolate or food markers.
 Or to make the macarons speckled, combine 1 teaspoon of water with a few drops of black food coloring and use a pastry brush to splatter the food dye on the macarons (be careful not to get it on your clothes; it stains).